zaltac/NumMethodsWPseudoCodes/Chapter11/videos.md

 [Video 8.Householder Method](https://youtu.be/emT-XepADq4) This video covers the theoretical and practical implementation aspects of the Householder method to find eigenvalues and eigenvectores of a positive definite and symmetric matrix.
 An example problem illustrating the step-by-step implementation of the Householder power method is also presented.

 [Video 9.The QR Method for Tridiagonal Matrices](https://youtu.be/oFqoF9Wq-xI) This video describes the QR method or QR algorithm to determine the eigenvalues and eiegenvectors for tridiagonal symmetric matrices.

+[Video 10.The QR Method for Tridiagonal Matrices: Example](https://youtu.be/zyH0W2NxaGU) An example problem is presented that illustrates the step-by-step implementation of the QR method to find the eigenvalues ​​and eigenvectors of a positive definite and symmetric tridiagonal matrix.